henriksson-lab/bascet/README.md

 Bascet is an advanced command-line tool aimed primarily to be used through the Zorn R library, which offers multi-node compute capability and ease of use.

-Most users will prefer to use Zorn.
+Most users will prefer to interface Bascet indirectly, using Zorn.
 For more information, follow this link: https://henriksson-lab.github.io/zorn/